dvlden/slope/README.md

 1. You said no `transform` properties, but I can clearly see one in your mixin? `-webkit-transform: rotate(360deg);`

 > Yes, I clearly stated that.
 You can also see a note next to that line of code...
 It simply fixes some weird choppy border bug on Safari _(cause Safari is dumb)_ :punch:.
-It is also affects Webkit browsers only, but it really makes no difference in any other Webkit browser, except Safari.
+It also affects Webkit browsers only, but it really makes no difference in any other Webkit browser, except Safari.

 2. Why the need for `$root` argument?

-> Because it prevents duplicate code and it is the only way that actually can work out for this particular mixin.
-In most cases, you will have multiple Sloped/Angled sections and this will help a lot.
-Trust!
+> Because it prevents duplicate code and it is the only way that can work out for this particular mixin.